Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Monte--Carlo simulations

-is the \textit{exit probability}, that is the probability to transition to a state which is different than the current one.
-One may easily verify that a Markov chain with such a transition matrix indeed has an expected number~$s$ of segments, see \cref{Lem:ExpNumSeg}.
-From the definition of~$p$, it is now clear that considering sample sizes that are powers of~$10$ with an additional~$1$ helps with numerical stability.
+where $ p = p(n,s) := (s-1)/(n-1) $ is the \textit{exit probability}, i.e.\ the probability to transition to a different state than the current one.
+A Markov chain with such a transition matrix has an expected number~$s$ of segments, see Section~F of the Supplement.
+Considering sample sizes that are powers of~$10$ with an additional~$1$ helps with numerical stability.

 As mentioned in the introduction, the observable process~$\Y$ takes values in an arbitrary measurable space~$(\YY,\BB)$.
-More importantly, for a corresponding observed sequence~$\y\in \YY^n$, only the value of each element of that sequence~$y_k$ evaluated at each emission density~$f_i$ matters for the estimation, see \cref{Sec:Linearization}.
-That means, in order to compare QATS and Viterbi, one may simply set a normal model for the emission distributions.
-Specifically, we set
+But for an observed sequence~$\y\in \YY^n$, only the value of each emission density~$f_i^{{(k)}}$ evaluated at~$y_k$ matters for the estimation, see \cref{Sec:Linearization}.
+Hence, we set the following normal model: $ { f_i^{(k)}(y)} = f_i(y) := \phi\left((y-i)/\sigma\right) $, where~$\phi$ is the density of the standard normal distribution with respect to Lebesgue measure, and $ \sigma \in \{ 0.1, 1.0 \} $.
+Thus,~$f_i$ is the density of the normal distribution with mean~$i$ and standard deviation~$\sigma$.